Share the Lore!

 On the other hand, Alptraum is more fitting to the male Alp’s attack, which is done by the creature, first turning into a snake or a mist, then entering the sleeper’s body through their mouth to have the power to plague the victim with atrocious nightmares throughout the night.

-Malice and Mischief
+Malice and Mischief of the Alp

-Although Alpe are sometimes viewed as incubus-like creatures, Alp attacks with rather sexual undertones are said to only happen rarely.
+Although Alpe are sometimes viewed as incubus-like creatures, Alp attacks with rather sexual undertones are said only to happen rarely.

 When it does, however, it may involve the Alp, drinking from the nipples of its victim — sucking blood from men and children, and breast milk from women.